Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds: Abstract

 \section{Abstract}

-Observational entropy provides a general notion of quantum coarse-grained entropy that appropriately interpolates between Boltzmann's and Gibbs' entropies, and has recently been argued to provide a useful measure of out-of-equilibrium thermodynamic entropy.
-Here we study the mathematical properties of observational entropy from an information-theoretic viewpoint, especially making use of recently strengthened forms of relative entropy monotonicity, approximate recovery, and Petz's transpose map.
-We present new bounds on observational entropy applying in general, as well as bounds related to sequential and finer/coarser measurements.
-The general bounds are related to a recovered ``coarse'' state $\Rrec$, which we show arises both from approximate recovery and from Bayesian state retrodiction given only coarse-grained knowledge.
-We then discuss an implementable upper bound on distance between this $\Rrec$ and the true $\rho$, with applications to state identification.
-As a by-product of the analysis we also rederive from an information-theoretic perspective some main results of observational entropy theory.
+Observational entropy provides a general notion of quantum entropy that appropriately interpolates between Boltzmann's and Gibbs' entropies, and has recently been argued to provide a useful measure of out-of-equilibrium thermodynamic entropy.
+Here we study the mathematical properties of observational entropy from an information-theoretic viewpoint, making use of recently strengthened forms of the monotonicity property of quantum relative entropy.
+We present new bounds on observational entropy applying in general, as well as bounds and identities related to sequential and post-processed measurements.
+A central role in this work is played by what we call the ``coarse-grained'' state, which emerges from the measurement's statistics by Bayesian retrodiction, without presuming any knowledge about the ``true'' underlying state being measured.
+The degree of distinguishability between such a coarse-grained state and the true (but generally unobservable) one is shown to provide upper and lower bounds on the difference between observational and von Neumann entropies.